Surrey Wedding Photographer Hylands House The Horah

 Length of Photography Coverage

 Traditional and modern dancing is a key feature of Jewish weddings.
-Check what time your photographer is planning to stay and whether they offer extended photographic coverage so that you don’t miss any of those fab Hora (chair dancing) shots.
+Check what time your photographer plans to stay.

 THREE EASY STEPS TO BOOK ME AS YOUR JEWISH WEDDING PHOTOGRAPHER